blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 **Negatively:**

-To Ishkvaku:
+**To Ishkvaku:**
 One can always peacefully justify any form of bigotry by backing their claims on some other source, and it is only natural to point out its absurdity.

+I think you should be awarded for cooking up such nonsense.
+I've already had my fill debating with Muhammadians.